 How about you double the stakes and get busy scalping for two days a week? £360.60 just became £1,442.40 if you can keep up the consistency.
 I think my points clear though, scalping can be lucrative once you’re consistent.

-The best thing about scalping betting exchanges; you only need to be right for a very short period of time.
+The best thing about scalping Betfair; you only need to be right for a very short period of time.
 Most of the time you don’t even need to predict a price will move.

 Placing Your Bets